SystemsApproach/private5g/core.rst

 different and slightly non-standard approach.
-Magma is similar to SD-Core in that it is implemented as a set of microservices, but it differs in that it is designed to be particularly suitable for remote and rural environments with poor backhaul connectivity.\ [#]_ This emphasis, in turn, leads Magma to (1) adopt an SDN-inspired approach to how it separates functionality into centralized and distributed components, and (2) factor the distributed functionality into microservices without strict aherence to standard 3GPP interface specifications.
+Magma is similar to SD-Core in that it is implemented as a set of microservices, but it differs in that it is designed to be particularly suitable for remote and rural environments with poor backhaul connectivity.
+This emphasis, in turn, leads Magma to (1) adopt an SDN-inspired approach to how it separates functionality into centralized and distributed components, and (2) factor the distributed functionality into microservices without strict adherence to all the standard 3GPP interface specifications.
 This refactoring is also a consequence of Magma being designed to unify 4G, 5G, and WiFi under a single architecture.

-.. [#] Our use of the term "backhaul" in this context, indicating the
-     link that connects a remote deployment to the rest of the Internet, is not consistent with the conventional 3GPP usage, where "backhaul" refers to the link between the base station and the Mobile Core (or between the CU and the Mobile Core in the case of a split RAN).
-Given Magma's design philosophy of moving as much of the Core as possible to the edge, near the radio, this non-traditional usage seems more intuitively clear.
+One of the first things to note about Magma is that it takes a different view of "backhaul" from the approaches we have seen to date.
+Whereas the backhaul networks shown previously connect the eNBs/gNBs and radio towers back to the mobile core (:numref:`Figure %s
+<fig-cellular>`), Magma actually puts much of the mobile core
+functionality right next to the radio as seen in :numref:`Figure %s
+<fig-magma-peru>`.
+It is able to do this because of the way it splits
+the core into centralized and distributed parts.
+So Magma views "backhaul" as the link that connects a remote deployment to the rest of the Internet (including the central components), contrasting with conventional 3GPP usage.
+As explored further below, this can overcome many of the challenges that unreliable backhaul links introduce in conventional approaches.

 .. _fig-magma-arch:
 .. figure:: figures/sdn/Slide11.png